Traces of Hecke Operators and Refined Weight Enumerators of Reed-Solomon Codes: Weight enumerators of codes from genus one curves

 \begin{prop} Suppose that $h \le q$ and that the quadratic residue weight enumerator of $C_{1,h}$ is given by

 Then the $X^{q-j-k} Y^j Z^k$ coefficient of the quadratic residue weight enumerator of the classical Reed-Solomon code of order $h$ is

-where $A_{i,j,k} = 0$ if any of $i,j,k < 0$. \end{prop} \begin{proof} We consider all of the $A_{q+1-j-k, j, k}$ codewords of $C_{1,h}$ that have exactly $q+1-j-k$ coordinates equal to zero, $j$ equal to nonzero quadratic residues, and $k$ equal to nonzero quadratic nonresidues.
-The automorphism group of $\Proj^1(\F_q),\ \PGL_2(\F_q)$, is transitive on points, so the proportion of these codewords that have a zero in a chosen coordinate is $\frac{q+1-j-k}{q+1}$.
+where $A_{i,j,k} = 0$ if any of $i,j,k < 0$. \end{prop} \begin{proof} We consider all of the $A_{q+1-j-k, j, k}$ codewords of $C_{1,h}$ that have exactly $q+1-j-k$ coordinates equal to zero, $j$ equal to non-zero quadratic residues, and $k$ equal to non-zero quadratic non-residues.
+The automorphism group of $\Proj^1(\F_q),\ \PGL_2(\F_q)$, is transitive on $\F_q$-points, so the proportion of these codewords that have a zero in a chosen coordinate is $\frac{q+1-j-k}{q+1}$.
 Similar computations give the other two terms in the sum. \end{proof}

-\subsection{The MacWilliams Theorem for the Quadratic Residue Weight Enumerator}
+\subsection{The MacWilliams theorem for the quadratic residue weight enumerator}

 Now that we have an expression for $\QR_{C_{1,4}}(X,Y,Z)$ we use a variation of the MacWilliams theorem to derive formulas for the coefficients of $\QR_{C_{1,4}^\perp}(X,Y,Z)=\QR_{C_{1,q-5}}(X,Y,Z)$. \begin{thm} Let $C\subseteq \F_q^N$ be a linear code where $q $ is an odd prime power.
 Then